 Fill in the form below, or give us a call.

 A member of the team will respond to you soon.

-Several studies have shown that an endometrial scratch may increase the chance of pregnancy for patients who have this done prior to their IVF / ICSI treatment.
+Several studies have shown that an ES may increase the chance of pregnancy for patients who have this done prior to their IVF / ICSI treatment.